 Step 2: By the time you get to applying your makeup, you’ll have a nice, cool environment with skin happy to cooperate.
 If you can spare a further half hour in your room after you’re finished to read a book or look at Instagram, you’ll give your makeup time to sink in and blend into your skin.
 (The same trick applies to avoiding frizzy hair in the humidity).

 Of course, I wouldn’t suggest spending your vacation inside for the sake of makeup but if you’re waiting for your other person or have a particularly special occasion – a cool room is your best bet.
 Otherwise, hat and sunglasses, what’s the problem?

 How does RMS Beauty makeup work in hot, tropical weather?

 I Googled this myself before visiting Thailand as a newly minted RMS Beauty Fanatic.
 Its main ingredient is coconut oil and I dreaded a liquid disaster.
 As it turns out, the RMS makeup pots are absolutely fine in hot weather.
 Certainly, they’re a little softer, but I prefer this as they’re easier to blend.

+Proof?
 I accidentally left them in full Thai sun, at noon, and I can confirm: they don’t melt and they don’t turn into liquid.
-Can’t say the same for myself.
+Can’t say the same for me.